Binary-ShadowMonarch/Bookapp/README.md

 ### Theme Switching Issues

 When implementing smooth scrolling, I broke the dark mode on EPUB.js.
 The issue was that it would only change theme once loaded and on scroll to next page (that was EPUB rendering and I was applying theme on rendition after registering theme).
-This happened like fix one thing and another was broke and it took me a while to figure out.
+This happened more times than I like to admit, fix one thing and another was broke and it took me a while to figure out.
 Here is my actual commit message:

 ```
 󰣇 ~/Documents/Final project  master  !? ❯ git checkout